Titan implosion hearing paints a picture of reckless greed and explorer passion

+At the time, the Polar Prince crew apparently didn’t think much it, but Capt.
+Jamie Frederick, commander of Coast Guard district based in Boston, said it was “unconscionable that they wouldn’t share that.”

+While there were conflicting reports of sounds heard underwater, Frederick said the Polar Prince report would have been important information for searchers.
+“It certainly would’ve changed the equation,” he testified.
+He stopped short of speculating on whether the Coast Guard would have opted against a search.

-Witnesses testified that the company that operated an experimental deep-water submersible that imploded, killing five people, put profits over safety and ignored warning signs before the disaster.
-Several company officials, meanwhile, spoke of the explorer spirit and taking calculated risks to push humankind’s boundaries.
+Witnesses have testified that the company that operated the experimental deep-water submersible that imploded, killing five people, put profits over safety and ignored warning signs before the disaster.

 Testimony painted contrasting images of greed and hubris as OceanGate sought out well-heeled clients for its submersible made from carbon fiber — a material that was untested at such depths — versus modern-day explorers who carefully considered risks as they sought to open the deepest depths of the world’s oceans to more people.